 Legacy Print Project

-Each print focuses on notable and important aspects of the college over its one hundred years located on the Oakland Campus with a throughline that highlights the garden nature of the grounds, the significance of craft practices, and the enduring values of the college’s motto “Theory and Practice.”
+The series, entitled A Garden Campus, features prints that focuses on notable aspects of the college over its one hundred years located on the Oakland Campus with throughlines that highlight the garden nature of the grounds, the significance of craft practices, and the enduring values of the college’s motto “Theory and Practice.”
 Based on multiple criteria to represent a diverse cross section of the CCA community, we have invited ten current and former CCA faculty artists to design one of the decade prints.

 Bob Aufuldish (Graphic Design) 1920s